This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

 Powdered sugar is the ingredient that makes doughnut glaze harden.
-It will not harden if too thin or if it contains too much fat.
+It will not harden if it is too thin or if it contains too much fat.
 This is the reason that glaze made with heavy cream will not set enough to crack.
 If your glaze is too runny simply add more powdered sugar.

 If you tried this recipe and loved it please leave a 🌟 star rating and let me know how it goes in the comments below.
 I love hearing from you; your comments make my day!

-Donut Glaze Recipe
+Donut Glaze

 Ingredients